 What is a "duty cycle"?

-If a one-and-off cycle is completed, this signal has completed a period.
-The inverse of the period is the frequency, which is the number of times a periodic change is accomplished per unit of time.
-Speed is determined by how quickly a signal goes from high to low, which is how quickly a PWM completes a cycle.
-A constant voltage output can be achieved by continually turning the digital signal on and off at a high frequency.
+The inverse of the period is the frequency of the signal, which is the number of times a periodic change is accomplished per unit of time.
+Speed is determined by how quickly a signal goes from high to low i.e. how quickly a PWM completes a cycle.
+Constant voltage output is achieved by continually turning the digital signal on and off at a high frequency.

 The above diagram shows a PWM resolution of 10%.